LeetLLM

 5. Spot position bias, novelty effects, and Simpson's paradox in experimental results.

 • Pick a randomization unit that avoids SUTVA violations.
-For collaborative products, that often means team, organization, document cluster, or switchback randomization instead of per-user randomization.
+For collaborative documents, that often means team, organization, document cluster, or switchback randomization instead of per-user randomization.

 • Separate primary, secondary, and guardrail metrics.
 Resolution rate can be primary; safety rate, p95 latency, error rate, and cost per successful session are guardrails.